The link is not the document.

 RRA Information Sheet

 The rule is short.
 The obligations around it are not.
-Six places where a straightforward duty becomes a procedural one, and how a Proof Record handles each.
+Six places where a straightforward duty becomes a procedural one, and how a proof record handles each.

 A link in an email is access.
 The duty is to give the sheet itself, in a form someone can keep.